kmarkus/microblx/docs/user/composing_systems.rst

 -------------------------------------------

 ``usc`` are declarative descriptions of microblx systems that can be validated and instantiated using the ``ubx_launch`` tool.

-The following minimal example illustrates the basic syntax:
+A usc model describes one microblx **system**, as illustrated by the following minimal example:

 .. code:: lua